 Our single best defense against disease is built in: our immune system.
-In a healthy well-nourished person, this brilliant, complex system has everything it needs to fight off disease.
-The trouble is, in a world where our food choices are warped by consumerism, poor soil produces nutrient-depleted plant foods, toxic assaults drain our micronutrient stores, and additives and preservatives ravage our guts, who is really healthy and well-nourished?
+In a healthy well-nourished person this brilliant, complex system has everything it needs to fight off disease.
+The trouble is, in a world where our food choices are warped by consumerism, poor soil produces nutrient-depleted plant foods, toxic assaults drain our micronutrient stores, and additives and preservatives ravage our guts, its not easy to be healthy and well-nourished?

 The first step to getting your immune system back on track is sorting out your diet.
 Eat the cleanest whole foods you can find, ditch the processed junk and sugar, and feed your microbes with loads of fiber-rich plant foods.
-Alongside a good diet, there are certain specific nutrients that can give your immune system and edge on its enemies.
+Alongside a good diet, the nutrients below can give your immune system and edge on its enemies.